 Skip to main content

 The information can help prospective, current, and former students with course selection, or to follow up on their own participation.
-Teachers, course coordinators, examiners, etc. can use the page as support in course development.
+Teachers, course coordinators, examiners, program directors, and others can use the page as a resource for course development.

 2024